A recap of my time living in a Russian restaurant off the historic Highway 1 in northern California…Day one- Cooperation

 Back at the restaurant I begin my work contribution; I am working in exchange for the opportunity to experience life in this small Russian community.
 I help to cook, clean, and look after the restaurant.
 I actually really enjoy my work here.
 It is easy to implement their practice of mindfulness while chopping vegetables and wiping down tables.

 Over breakfast Polina brings up the situation with the customer the night before.
 I feel bad for having pointed anything out if this was her typical way of handling things in her business.
 She says that she thought it over and realized she could have handled it better.
 Her hope is that people learn something from the restaurant and she could have directed him better to gain something from the experience rather than he just ‘hit a wall and leave frustrated’.
 I admire her ability to tell me this realization and think that it says a lot about her character to admit this.
 My intention was not to call her wrong, simply to question her reasoning, but I appreciate the fact that she had taken the time to ponder this and grow from the situation.
 She also mentions that this was my first insight into the typical Russian culture.
 I am taken back by the realization that this hadn’t occurred to me for whatever reason and reach a new level of understanding with Polina.
+I realize now, my perceptions of her brushing off my questions has really all been just me misreading a cultural difference.

 The synchronicity of life was becoming apparent as things were clearly falling into place.
 Bruce offered me connections with organizations and communities I had been searching for.
 He also offered me the opportunity to learn more about the group’s intentions and structure.
 For example, he shared with me that the apparent leader was the elder Tatiana, and that Polina and younger Tatiana had agreed to cut off all of their hair at her request in order to improve their focus on self-development.
 Whether this was a sign of hierarchy often seen in traditional cult-like communal groups or a sincere act of spiritualism is unknown.

 He also explains to me that the idea of game mastery held dear in the community here was derived from a merging of building techniques between the Russians and Americans during the Russian settlement in Northern California and Southern Alaska.
-The Russians used a peg-and-hole technique and therefore had never encountered the nails used by the American constructers.
+The Russians used a peg-and-hole technique and therefore had never encountered the nails used by the American constructors.
 They bent the nails around each other and created a game of separating and re-tangling that perplexed the mostly linear-thinking Americans.
 Tatiana’s husband had expanded on this creating a wide variety of puzzles on display throughout the restaurant.

 Day three- Breakthrough